Manishkatel/periodic_table/README.md

 - Element images are fetched from external sources with fallback placeholders
 - The 3D atom visualization shows a simplified model based on electron shells
 - All 118 elements are included in the periodic table
+- Quiz questions are generated dynamically for each element, ensuring 20 unique questions per element
+- Questions cover various aspects including atomic properties, periodic trends, classification, and element relationships
+- The comparison feature works with any two elements and highlights key differences in their properties

 ## Development